Wildhaus

 The reformer Huldrych Zwingli was born in Wildhaus in 1484.
 His birth house can still be visited.

 Geography

 Wildhaus has an area, As of 2006, of 34.4 km2.
 Of this area, 50.6% is used for agricultural purposes, while 22.8% is forested.
 Of the rest of the land, 4.1% is settled (buildings or roads) and the remainder (22.5%) is non-productive (rivers or lakes).
+One of those lakes is the Schwendisee.

 The village is located on Wildhaus Pass (1090 m) from Gams, in the Rhine valley, to Unterwasser in Toggenburg between the Churfirsten peaks and Säntis.
 The ski slopes above Wildhaus, Unterwasser and Alt St. Johann on the Churfirsten ranges reach 2262 m.

 The municipalities of Alt St. Johann and Wildhaus merged into the municipality of Wildhaus-Alt St. Johann on 1 January 2010.

 Coat of arms

 The blazon of the municipal coat of arms is Argent an Ibex Sable on a Stone proper between two Pine Trees Vert issuant from a Base of the last.